Passive content experiences are killing your marketing

 - Responds to exit signals with a new, targeted content recommendation to keep you on-site and consuming for longer.

-- Asks for information only once you’ve shown enough engagement to warrant that.
+- Asks for information only once you’ve shown enough active engagement to warrant that.

 - Triggers the next best action to keep the engagement going.